 300.14 — Disciplinary Actions

-In order to maintain safe and effective learning conditions, it may be necessary to impose disciplinary consequences for behaviors which disrupt the learning environment or pose a danger to students or school personnel.
+In order to maintain safe and effective learning conditions, it may be necessary to impose disciplinary consequences for behaviors that disrupt the learning environment or pose a danger to students or school personnel.
 The following briefly describes the disciplinary actions recognized by the school district and the school board.

 300.15 — Student Detention, Search, and Seizure

-A school staff member is authorized to temporarily detain a student when there is reasonable suspicion that the student has violated a school board policy.
+An instructional or administrative staff member is authorized to temporarily detain a student when there is reasonable suspicion that the student has violated a school board policy.
 This authority permits appropriate search procedures by administrative staff or designees, including searches of vehicles parked on school campuses, and supervised canine searches of student lockers, vehicles, purses, shoes, socks, pockets, backpacks, or other storage areas, the use of metal detectors and the seizure of suspect items.
 See School Board Policy 5.31